 Mechanical, Electrical and other Engineering Courses: Generally, Engineering courses offer a decent pay.
 However, due to the fact that there are many graduates in these engineering fields, the demand for them has dropped.
 However, with these engineering fields offer you the opportunity to be self employed and still earn a decent pay.

 Law: Law use to be one of the highest paying Jobs in Nigeria.
 However, it seems at the moment that there are too many lawyers already.
 This has made the demand and the pay for lawyers to drop.
 However, you can still earn a decent pay if you know your onus in the field.

 Nursing/Laboratory Science/Biochemistry: Being that they are in the medical field, graduates of these courses hardly stay at home for lack of Jobs after graduation.
 Health care delivery will always be one of the profitable industries for obvious reasons.

 Mass Communication, Journalism/Marketing, Microbiology and other courses: These courses and all others according to our observations, occupies the number ten on the list of the high paying jobs because the demands for graduates in these fields are low either due to the high number of graduates or the lack of industries to absorb them.
-Most times you will need to acquire a high degree to stand a chance to compete for a decent pay.
+Most times you will need to acquire a higher degree, may be a Masters to stand a chance to compete for a decent pay.

 Now, you have the list of courses with high paying job and employability prospects.
 The truth of the matter is regardless the number or spot any of these courses fall under, it does not necessary mean that you cannot get a high paying jobs or earn a decent pay.
 A graduate of accountancy for instance who is employed in an oil company will definitely earn more than his or her counterpart employed in a bank or a media house.
 Also the grade you graduated with can also be a factor that can influence how much you are paid on the job.
 So, when making decision on the course to study, you should also bear this as well as other things I mentioned at the beginning of the post in mind.